-Headshots are a Canucksarmy feature where we link to the days freshest news, and other assorted Canucks web-goodies.
-If you've written a blogpost and would like it to be featured in our Headshots posts please e-mail me at firstname.lastname@example.org.
+Headshots are a Canucks Army feature where we link to the day's freshest news, and other assorted Canucks web-goodies.
+If you've written a blogpost, produced a tribute video or birthed a clever .gif into existence - please e-mail Thom at firstname.lastname@example.org.